rosspjones13/gym-buddies-client/README.md

 ### Clone this repository and the server repository at:

-Gym Buddies Ruby on Rails Server: [https://github.com/rosspjones13/gym-buddies-server](https://github.com/rosspjones13/gym-buddies-server).
+Gym Buddies Ruby on Rails Server: [https://github.com/rosspjones13/gym-buddies-server](https://github.com/rosspjones13/gym-buddies-server).<br>
+Follow the steps to run the server.

+### How to start the client:

 #### `npm start`